abubalo/spell-checker/ReadMe.md

 After running the project, provide a misspelled word as input.
 The spell checker will suggest a correction based on the reference corpus.
 The corrected word will be displayed in the console.

-Customization
+## Customization
 Adjust the referenceCorpus array in index.ts to use your own sentences.
-A larger and diverse reference corpus leads to better suggestions.
+A larger and more diverse reference corpus leads to better suggestions.

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.